Difference Between Quilt and Dohar

 To judge the material, feel, quality, and look can be difficult before actually using it on the bed.
 Quilt and Dohar are two of the materials famous for usage on bedding.

-In this article, the chief aim is on differentiating quilt and Dohar.
+In this article, the chief aim is on differentiating quilt and Dohar

 Quilt vs Dohar

-A Dohar is a traditional Indian blanket made of cotton, often with intricate embroidery.
+A Dohar is a traditional Indian blanket made of cotton, with intricate embroidery.
 It’s lightweight and ideal for the summer months.
-A quilt is similar to the Dohar but it’s usually thicker and heavier due to its extra layer of wool or silk padding, making it better suited for cooler weather.
+A quilt is similar to the Dohar but it’s thicker and heavier due to its extra layer of wool or silk padding, making it better suited for cooler weather.

 Quilt vs Dohar